jantursky/orderlord-help-driver/docs/frequently-asked-questions-faq/what-is-the-disturb-mode.md

 {% include img_smartphone.html name="faq_what_is_the_disturb_mode_2.png" %}

-- Enable access for this application
+- Enable access for this application **Driver**.
+Everything is done, you could continue working with the application.

 {% include img_smartphone.html name="faq_what_is_the_disturb_mode_3.png" %}